zanemarkel/build_signal_desktop/README.md

 # Signal-Desktop-Fedora

-A Dockerfile to build [Signal-Desktop](https://github.com/signalapp/Signal-Desktop) RPM package for Fedora!
+A Dockerfile to build a [Signal-Desktop](https://github.com/signalapp/Signal-Desktop) RPM package for Fedora.

-Latest supported versions (can be configured):
+Latest tested versions (can be configured):

-- Fedora 39
+- Fedora 40
-- Signal-Desktop v7.8.0
+- Signal-Desktop v7.10.0

 ## Usage